MozillaFoundation/mozilla-privacy-arcade/iot-escape-room-challenge/README.md

 - help-wanted is red.
 - questions are blue.

-After you apply all your labels, your issue should have a #mozsprint label, your challenge label, and possibly a help-wanted or question label.
+After you apply all your labels, your issue should have a #mozsprint label, your challenge label, and possibly a site-related, help-wanted, or question label.

 If you'd like to learn even more about GitHub, check out the [*GitHub for Collaboration* section](https://mozilla.github.io/open-leadership-training-series/articles/github-for-collaboration/) of Mozilla's [Open Leadership Training Series](https://mozilla.github.io/open-leadership-training-series/articles/github-for-collaboration/).